-The following table sets forth the aggregate non-employee director compensation earned, but agreed to be deferred, for services for the year ended December 31, 2023 (excluding compensation to our executive officers set forth in the summary compensation table above).
+The following table sets forth the aggregate non-employee director compensation earned for services for the year ended December 31, 2024 (excluding compensation to our executive officers set forth in the summary compensation table above).
+Directors Wensel, Baumann, Trevan, Alstead, and Varga agreed to defer receipt of their fees until 2025.